Remove a file:

 m: mode (KB/s, total KB, total B, total MB)

-s: sort by SENT traffic
+s: sort by SENT trafficr: sort by RECEIVE traffic

 q : quit